CMSG/cmsghome/wiki/innitiatives.md

 How it works
 ------------
-The program is open to students with a good academic record and are self driven studying in a science based course, the applications are open once a year and the forms are available for download from this page (see below).
+The program is open to students with a good academic record and are self driven, studying in a science based course, the applications are open once a year and the forms are available for download from this page (see below).